 The display monitor can be calibrated to the current Target Settings by clicking the Calibrate button.

-Note that this Calibrate button will be disabled if either no supported color sensor or display monitor was detected.
-See the Troubleshooting section for more information.
+Note: The Calibrate button will be disabled if either no supported color sensor or display monitor was detected.
+See the chapter "Troubleshooting" on page 51 for more information.